 Do I need life insurance once I retire?
 Just because you’re retired doesn’t necessarily mean you’re financially sound.

 Think of all the different scenarios that may still be applicable: You may have been required to retire early; you may have had investments that have gone sour and haven’t had time to rebuild your nest egg.
-Additionally, there may be a need to cover final expenses, you may have children still at home who depend on the them, or you may have a family member like an aging parent or special-needs sibling that you provide financial support for.
+Additionally, there may be a need to cover final expenses, you may have children still at home who depend on you, or you may have a family member like an aging parent or special-needs sibling that you provide financial support for.

-The bottom line is this: If you owe someone, love someone, or someone depends on on you financially, you need life insurance.
+The bottom line is this: If you owe someone, love someone, or someone depends on you financially, you need life insurance.
 And just because you’re retired or old doesn’t mean those three things go away.

-Then again, if you have built up their investments over the years, there may be some state or federal inheritance tax that will have to be paid upon their death.
+Then again, if you have built up your investments over the years, there may be some state or federal inheritance tax that will have to be paid upon your death.
 And even if there is no federal tax, there may still be significant state inheritance tax.
 There are also things like probate costs, administration costs; there might be final debt or a mortgage on house, too.
 So as long as there is some type of financial exposure, you need life insurance to match up with that.